U.S. women’s national team stands for national anthem before beating Brazil in SheBelieves Cup

 “We felt we were ready to move into the next phase,” she added, “and continuously fight for change.”

-Once the match started, the Americans ran their unbeaten streaks to 36 overall and 52 at home, thanks to terrific goals by Christen Press in the 11th minute and Rapinoe in the 88th.
+Once the match started, the Americans ran their unbeaten streaks to 36 overall and 52 at home thanks to terrific goals by Christen Press in the 11th minute and Rapinoe in the 88th.

 With four world titles and three decades of excellence, the U.S. team carries heightened expectations into every match.
 But as the first two matches of this tournament have demonstrated, the Americans will not receive free passes against established programs.